 We encourage you to discuss any concerns you might have with us so that we can plan for full inclusion.
-Further details can be obtained from our Equalities Policy and Accessibility Plan that are available on our website.
+Further details can be obtained from our Equalities Policy andAccessibility Plan that are available on our website.

-w are children included in activities with other children, including school trips?
-SEND CoP 6.7 • School trips and activities are available for all children at our school. • Risk assessments are carried out to ensure that procedures are in place so that all children can participate. • We will make all reasonable adjustments to make sure that every child is included. • If there is something that might make it hard for your child to be included in an activity we will discuss this with you and see how we can work together to make the activity possible.
-More information is available on our website. nat support is there for children's overall well-being and their emotional, ental and social development? • We are an inclusive school and we welcome and celebrate diversity.
-SEND CoP 6.7

-• We recognise that self-esteem is key to a child's emotional well-being and academic progress. • • academic progress.
-We encourage children to adopt our 5 Growth Mindset habits by being • academic progress.
-We encourage children to adopt our 5 Growth Mindset habits by being collaborative, curious, disciplined, resilient and imaginative.
+ow are children included in activities with other children, including school trips?
+School trips and activities are available for all children at our school SEND CoP 6. • School trips and activities are available for all children at our school. • Risk assessments are carried out to ensure that procedures are in place so that all children can participate. • We will make all reasonable adjustments to make sure that every child is included. • If there is something that might make it hard for your child to be included in an activity we will discuss this with you and see how we can work together to make the activity possible.
+More information is available on our website. hat support is there for children's overall well-being and their emotional, ental and social development? • We are an inclusive school and we welcome and celebrate diversity.
+SEND CoP 6. • We recognise that self-esteem is key to a child's emotional well-being and academic progress. • We encourage children to keep our Laughton Code for Life which emphasises important values of respect and nurture. • We encourage children to keep our Laughton Code for Life which emphasises • We encourage children to keep our Laughton Code for Life which emphasises important values of respect and nurture.
 The class teacher has responsibility for the overall well-being of every child in their class.
 If you have any worries, please speak to the class teacher first.
-If academic progress.
-We encourage children to adopt our 5 Growth Mindset habits by being collaborative, curious, disciplined, resilient and imaginative.
+If • We encourage children to keep our Laughton Code for Life which emphasises important values of respect and nurture.
 The class teacher has responsibility for the overall well-being of every child in their class.
 If you have any worries, please speak to the class teacher first.
 If further support is needed the class teacher will speak to the SENDCo.
-We support children's emotional, social and behavioural needs through our PSHE (personal, social, health, education) and SEAL (Social, Emotional aspects of learning) curriculum, nurture groups, social skills and friendship groups, Year 6 Buddies for all new reception children, Pupil Voice activities (which help children to express their feelings), whole school, class and individual behaviour academic progress.
-We encourage children to adopt our 5 Growth Mindset habits by being collaborative, curious, disciplined, resilient and imaginative.
+We support children's emotional, social and behavioural needs through our PSHE (personal, social, health, education) and SEAL (Social, Emotional aspects of learning) curriculum, nurture groups, social skills and friendship groups, Year 6 Buddies for all new reception children, Pupil Voice activities (which help children to express their feelings), whole school, class and individual behaviour • We encourage children to keep our Laughton Code for Life which emphasises important values of respect and nurture.
 The class teacher has responsibility for the overall well-being of every child in their class.
 If you have any worries, please speak to the class teacher first.
 If further support is needed the class teacher will speak to the SENDCo.
 We support children's emotional, social and behavioural needs through our PSHE (personal, social, health, education) and SEAL (Social, Emotional aspects of learning) curriculum, nurture groups, social skills and friendship groups, Year 6 Buddies for all new reception children, Pupil Voice activities (which help children to express their feelings), whole school, class and individual behaviour rewards (pupil points and certificates) and, when needed, sanctions.